 The MS811 Positive Response Information System (PRIS) is an automated information system operated and maintained by MS811.
-Utility owner/operators are required by law to report through PRIS the status of the locate work performed, within 2 working days.
-Excavators can then review the Positive Response information to determine the status of their locate request prior to excavation.
-Please see House Bill 1334 for supporting documentation.
-Excavators can review the information submitted to determine the status of their request prior to excavation.
-PRIS can improve communication between the utility and excavator.
-It can also prevent delays in work and prevent unnecessary “No Response” tickets.
+Mississippi Excavation Law requires that utility owners/operators report through PRIS the status of the work performed, within 3 working days.
+Excavators can review the information submitted to determine the status of their locate request prior to excavation.
+PRIS can increase excavation safety as well as improve communication between the utility and the excavator.
+It can also prevent delays in work and unnecessary “No Response” tickets.

 - Ticket Management System:

 - Most ticket management systems are set up to automatically send response information to the MS811 PRIS.

 - If your company is using a ticket management system and you are unsure if your response information is being transmitted to PRIS, contact the IT department for your ticket management system, or contact us at (601) 368-1150.

 - If you are not currently utilizing a ticket management system, but are interested in doing so, please keep in mind that a basic ticket management subscription for KorWeb is free for MS811 member utility companies.

 The following is a list of response actions that the utility or its representative will be able to select from when submitting a response.
 This list contains important information that anyone submitting response information on behalf of your company needs to know.